b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Education.md

 &nbsp;

 ## Contemporary accounts
-### Family members
+### Indirect
 Joseph Smith Senior "[had earlier been a merchant and a teacher](https://www.churchofjesuschrist.org/study/ensign/1971/07/joseph-smiths-home-environment?lang=eng&id=p15#p15)".
 How far can we extrapolate from that one statement?
-I could speculate sales tactics and informal private tutoring, but it's purely speculation.
+I could assume sales tactics and informal private tutoring, but it's purely speculation.
 Many years later in 1834, Joseph Senior pronounces a [partiarchal blessing](https://www.josephsmithpapers.org/paper-summary/blessing-from-joseph-smith-sr-9-december-1834/1) to Junior, observing that "thou hast sought to know [God's] ways, and from thy childhood thou hast meditated much upon the great things of [His] law."

 Lucy Mack Smith's mother, Lydia Gates Mack, [was a schoolteacher](https://en.wikipedia.org/wiki/Solomon_Mack#War_and_marriage).
 Is it reasonable to imagine that educational discipline, even if informal, could pass to Lucy, and on to Joseph Jr?
 For what it's worth, I did not inherit my father's propensity for chemistry by virtue of blood relation.
 Given the chance, he probably would impart as much information has he could muster, given his enthusiasm for the topic.